UCREL/pymusas/docs/docs/usage/how-to/tag_text.md

 sidebar_position: 1
 ---

 In this guide we are going to show you how to tag text using the [USASRuleBasedTagger](/api/spacy_api/taggers/rule_based#usasrulebasedtagger), the guide is broken down into different languages, each language guide is almost identical with the exception of the USAS lexicon used and the spaCy pipeline that is required for lemmatisation and Part Of Speech (POS) tagging.
-In each of the language examples we will download the small version of the spaCy pipeline, but any version of the spaCy can be used.
+In each of the language examples we will download the small version of the spaCy pipeline, but any version of the spaCy pipeline can be used.

 ## Chinese
 <details>